jhuckaby/pixl-server-storage/docs/Indexer.md

 The indexer only processes words that contain standard U.S. ASCII alphanumeric characters, e.g. A-Z, 0-9, and underscore.
 All other characters are skipped, and serve as word separators.
 International (Unicode) characters are converted to ASCII at index and search time (see [Unicode Characters](#unicode-characters) below for more on this).

-The indexer is **very slow**.
+The indexer can be slow, depending on the storage engine.
 All index operations involve reading and writing JSON storage records *at the word level* (i.e. a hash for each unique word!), and the system is designed to eat as little memory as possible.
 Expect hundreds or even thousands of storage operations for indexing a single record.
 Searching is fairly quick by comparison, because typically you're only searching on a small number of words.
-This also assumes your storage back-end is fast (preferably local SSD filesystem), and your search queries are simple and straightforward.
+This also assumes your storage back-end is fast (preferably local SSD filesystem, or you are using a very fast key/value store like Couchbase or SQLite), and your search queries are simple and straightforward.

-This system is not designed for large datasets.
-Thousands of records is probably fine, and maybe even tens of thousands depending on the index types and data size.  *Hundreds of thousands* of records would likely end in tears.
-Also, keep an eye on your [inodes](https://en.wikipedia.org/wiki/Inode), because this thing is hungry for them.
+This system is not designed for large query results.
+Thousands of records returned is probably fine, and maybe even tens of thousands depending on the index types and data size.  *Hundreds of thousands* of records would likely end in tears.
+Also, if you are using the Filesystem storage engine, keep an eye on your [inodes](https://en.wikipedia.org/wiki/Inode), because this thing is hungry for them.

-Remember, this is just a silly hobby project.
-You should not use this for any production applications.

 ## Configuration